syncfusion-content/maui-docs/MAUI/Autocomplete/Header-and-Footer.md

 ---
 layout: post
-title: Header and Footer in MAUI AutoComplete control | Syncfusion
+title: Header and Footer in MAUI Autocomplete control | Syncfusion
-description: Learn about Header and Footer support in Syncfusion MAUI AutoComplete (SfAutoComplete) control and more details.
+description: Learn about Header and Footer support in Syncfusion MAUI Autocomplete (SfAutocomplete) control and more details.
 platform: maui
-control: SfAutoComplete
+control: SfAutocomplete
 documentation: ug
 ---

-# Header and Footer in .NET MAUI AutoComplete (SfAutoComplete)
+# Header and Footer support in .NET MAUI Autocomplete (SfAutocomplete)

-## Header and Footer in .NET MAUI SfAutoComplete

-We can provide Header and Footer view in the dropdown in [`SfAutoComplete`] by enabling [`ShowDropDownHeaderView`] and [`ShowDropDownFooterView`].
+We can provide Header and Footer view in the dropdown in [`SfAutocomplete`] by enabling [`ShowDropDownHeaderView`] and [`ShowDropDownFooterView`].

 ## Header Content

-We can provide Header Content at the top of the AutoComplete's dropdown.[`DropDownHeaderView`] property is used to set the content of the header.
-The height of the Header in the [`SfAutoComplete`] can be adjusted by the property [`DropDownHeaderViewHeight`].
+We can provide Header Content at the top of the Autocomplete's dropdown.[`DropDownHeaderView`] property is used to set the content of the header.
+The height of the Header in the [`SfAutocomplete`] can be adjusted by the property [`DropDownHeaderViewHeight`].

 {% tabs %}